junxit/us-congress-bills-117/metadata.md

 - 2022-04-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 11 (Roll no. 114). (text: CR H4175)
 - 2022-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 11 (Roll no. 114).(text: CR H4175)
 - 2022-04-06 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-08-03 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2022-09-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper for Senator Peters with amendments.
+With written report No. 117-145.
+- 2022-09-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper for Senator Peters with amendments.
+With written report No. 117-145.
+- 2022-09-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 483.